An online library of English translations of key selected writings on contemporary art in Japan

 A handbook of dubious exercises, tips, and rants about becoming a designer who teaches...
 (But just as much a handbook for designers who happen to be being taught.)

-A new series of installations spanning sound, found objects, narrative, and type design.
+A series of installations spanning sound, found objects, narrative, and type design.

-99+1 is a new book and responsive website for the Japanese National Tourism Organization.
+99+1 is a book and responsive website for the Japanese National Tourism Organization.

 We worked to define the identity of craft sake brand Kurokura.